craftingforchrist/Legal/rules.md

-Last Modified: 21st May 2021
+Last Modified: 3rd November 2023

 # A. Network Global Guidelines
 > These rules apply to all Crafting For Christ services.